Leprechaun (film): Release

 Leading up to the film's release, Trimark engaged in an aggressive marketing campaign, partnering with the National Basketball Association, American Stock Exchange, and, after failing to secure deals with either corporate headquarters, individual franchisees of Domino's Pizza and Subway.
-Leprechaun opened on January 8, 1993, in 620 theatres and took in $2,493,020 its opening week, ultimately earning $8,556,940 in the United States.
+Leprechaun opened on January 8, 1993, in 620 theatres and took in $2,493,020 in its opening week, ultimately earning $8,556,940 in the United States.
 Vidmark released it on VHS in April, and it sold over 100,000 copies.
 The film score was released on March 9 by Intrada Records.
 The film was released on DVD in August 1998.
 Lionsgate released a triple feature collection on March 11, 2008.
 All seven films in the series were released on Blu-ray in a collection in September 2014.
 The film is often broadcast on cable channels such as Syfy on Saint Patrick's Day.

 Sequels and reboot

 Leprechaun was followed by five sequels: Leprechaun 2 (1994), Leprechaun 3 (1995), Leprechaun 4: In Space (1997), Leprechaun in the Hood (2000), and Leprechaun: Back 2 tha Hood (2003).
 In 2014, a reboot, Leprechaun: Origins was released.
 After Leprechaun 2's theatrical gross disappointed Trimark, Leprechaun 3 was released direct-to-video.
 Origins was theatrically released.
 Leprechaun Returns was released on DVD on December 11, 2018, serving as a direct sequel to the original film.
-The film stars Linden Porco as Lubdan the Leprechaun, and Mark Holton as Ozzie Jones, who reprised the role from the first film, and directed by Steven Kostanski.
+The film stars Linden Porco as the Leprechaun, and Mark Holton as Ozzie Jones, who reprised the role from the first film, and directed by Steven Kostanski.